-India: security concerns surround world's largest biometric database
+Alleged breach of India's biometric database could put more than a billion users at risk Alleged breach of India's biometric database could put 1.2bn users at risk

 The controversy led Edward Snowden, the former US National Security Agency contractor and high profile whistle blower, to weigh in with a tweet offering his support to Khaira, Tuesday.

 "The journalists exposing the #Aadhaar breach deserve an award, not an investigation.
 If the government were truly concerned for justice, they would be reforming the policies that destroyed the privacy of a billion Indians.
 Want to arrest those responsible?
-They are called @UIDAI."
+They are called @UIDAI," said Snowden.

 The agency quickly backtracked, and by late Tuesday afternoon had tweeted its support for press freedoms and its apparent willingness to work with the Tribune to investigate the problem.